 - It is considered a fundamental understanding by each student and his/her parents that any teacher or school official has not only the right, but also the duty to insist on good behavior.
 The right of discipline extends to all areas of the school program.

 - Respect the worth and dignity of each individual and respect the rights of fellow students.

 - Exhibit good behavior and manners, dress appropriately, and use appropriate language.

-- Come to school with the attitude that the purpose for being in school is to learn.
+- Come to school with the attitude that the purpose of being at school is to learn.